Why Choose The Senior School?

 Continual investment has provided a superb range of facilities to support pupils’ development inside and outside the classroom.
 Each department is housed in well-equipped rooms offering pupils the perfect atmosphere in which to learn.
 Outside the classroom our facilities include a swimming pool, a climbing wall, an all-weather pitch and numerous grass pitches; as well as performance spaces for music and drama.

-Founded in 1487 by Sir Edmund Shaa, Lord Mayor of London and Court Jeweller to three kings of England, we are one of the oldest schools in the country and very proud of our place in the history of the region and the nation.
+Founded in 1487 by Sir Edmond Shaa, Lord Mayor of London and Court Jeweller to three kings of England, we are one of the oldest schools in the country and very proud of our place in the history of the region and the nation.
 Our former pupils share that pride, returning regularly to school to inspire their younger peers and to help them find their paths in the world.
 From the West End stage, to the corridors of Westminster and the worlds of business, international diplomacy and law, the routes which Old Stopfordians take reflect confidence, a determination to embrace opportunities and pursue ambitions.

 We want as many local children as possible to benefit from an education at Stockport Grammar School and each year at 11+ and 16+ we offer a number of means-tested bursaries.
 We also offer music and academic scholarships.